22. How to view life and death

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Appendix 3: Man Can Only Be Saved Amidst God’s Management

 If one’s birth was destined by one’s previous life, then one’s death marks the end of that destiny.
 If one’s birth is the beginning of one’s mission in this life, then one’s death marks the end of that mission.
-Since the Creator has determined a fixed set of circumstances for a person’s birth, it goes without saying that He has also arranged a fixed set of circumstances for one’s death.
-In other words, no one is born by chance, no one’s death arrives abruptly, and both birth and death are necessarily connected with one’s previous and present lives.
-The circumstances of one’s birth and death are both predetermined by the Creator; this is a person’s destiny, a person’s fate.
-Since there are many explanations for a person’s birth, it is also true that a person’s death will naturally occur under its own, special set of various circumstances.
-This is the reason for people’s varying lifespans and the different manners and times of their deaths.
+Since the Creator has set up a fixed set of circumstances for each person’s birth, it is certain that He has also arranged a fixed set of circumstances for their death.
+In other words, no one is born by chance, no one’s death is sudden, and both birth and death are necessarily connected with one’s previous and present lives.
+What the circumstances of one’s birth are like, and what the circumstances of their death are, are related to the preordination of the Creator; this is a person’s destiny, a person’s fate.
+Since there are many explanations for a person’s birth, there must also necessarily be various special circumstances for a person’s death.
+In this way, varying lifespans and different manners and times of their deaths came into being among mankind.
 Some people are strong and healthy, yet die young; others are weak and sickly, yet live to an old age and pass away peacefully.
 Some perish of unnatural causes, others die naturally.
-Some end their lives far from home, others shut their eyes for the final time with their loved ones by their side.
+Some die far from home, others shut their eyes for the final time with their loved ones by their side.
 Some people die in midair, others beneath the earth.
-Some sink beneath the water, others are lost in disasters.
-Some die in the morning, others at night. … Everyone wants an illustrious birth, a brilliant life, and a glorious death, but no one can reach past their own destiny, no one can escape the Creator’s sovereignty.
+Some drown in water, others perish in disasters.
+Some die in the morning, others at night. … Everyone wants an illustrious birth, a brilliant life, and a glorious death, but no one can surpass their own destiny, no one can escape the Creator’s sovereignty.
 This is human fate.
-Man can make all kinds of plans for his future, but no one can plan out how they are born or the manner and time of their departure from the world.
-Though people do their best to avoid and resist the coming of death, still, unbeknownst to them, death silently draws near.
+People can make all kinds of plans for their future, but no one can plan out how they are born or the manner and time of their departure from the world.
+Though people all do their best to avoid and resist the coming of death, still, unbeknownst to them, death silently draws near.
 No one knows when they will perish or how, much less where it will happen.
-Obviously, it is not humanity that holds the power of life and death, not some being in the natural world, but the Creator, whose authority is unique.
-Mankind’s life and death are not the product of some law of the natural world, but a consequence of the sovereignty of the Creator’s authority.
+Obviously, it is not man that holds the supreme power over life and death, nor some living being in the natural world, but the Creator, who possesses unique authority.
+Mankind’s life and death are not the product of some law of the natural world, but a result of the sovereignty of the Creator’s authority.

 —The Word, Vol. 2.
 On Knowing God.
 God Himself, the Unique III

 The nearer one comes to death, the more one wants to understand what life is really about; the nearer one comes to death, the more one’s heart seems empty; the nearer one comes to death, the more helpless one feels; and so one’s fear of death grows greater by the day.
-There are two reasons such feelings manifest in people as they approach death: First, they are about to lose the fame and wealth upon which their lives have depended, about to leave behind all that the eye beholds in the world; and second, they are about to confront, all alone, an unfamiliar world, a mysterious, unknown realm where they are afraid to set foot, where they have no loved ones and no means of support.
+There are two reasons such feelings manifest in people as they approach death: First, they are about to lose the fame or gain upon which their lives have depended, about to leave behind all that the eye beholds in the world; and second, they are about to confront, all alone, an unfamiliar world, a mysterious, unknown realm where they are afraid to set foot, where they have no loved ones and no means of support.
 For these two reasons, everyone who faces death feels uneasy, experiences panic and a sense of helplessness such as they have never known before.
-Only when someone has actually come to this point do they realize that when one sets foot on this earth, the first thing they must understand is where human beings come from, why people are alive, who dictates human fate, and who provides for and has sovereignty over human existence.
-This knowledge is the true means by which one lives, the essential basis for human survival—not learning how to provide for one’s family or how to achieve fame and wealth, not learning how to stand out from the crowd nor how to live a more affluent life, much less learning how to excel and to compete successfully against others.
-Though the various survival skills that people spend their lives mastering can offer an abundance of material comforts, they never bring true peace and consolation to one’s heart, but instead make people constantly lose their direction, have difficulty controlling themselves, and miss every opportunity to learn the meaning of life; these survival skills create an undercurrent of anxiety about how to face death properly.
-People’s lives are ruined in this way.
+Only when someone has actually come to this point do they realize that when a person enters this world, they should first understand where human beings come from, why people are alive, who holds sovereignty over human fate, and who provides for and holds sovereignty over human existence—this understanding is the capital by which a person lives, and it is the essential basis for a person’s survival.
+They should not first learn how to provide for their family or how to pursue fame and gain, or how to be a cut above the rest in a group or how to live a more affluent life, much less how to get ahead of others or how to compete with ease in various kinds of contests.
+Though the various survival skills that people spend their lives mastering enable them to possess an abundance of material comforts, those skills never bring true consolation and steadiness to their hearts.
+Instead, they make people constantly lose their direction, have difficulty controlling themselves, and miss opportunity after opportunity to learn the meaning of life, and they give rise to hidden troubles in people about how to face death correctly—people’s lives are ruined in this way.
 The Creator treats everyone fairly, giving everyone a lifetime’s worth of opportunities to experience and know His sovereignty, yet it is only when death draws near, when its specter looms, that one begins to see the light—and then it is too late!

-People spend their lives chasing after money and fame; they clutch at these straws, thinking they are their only means of support, as if by having them they could live on, exempt from death.
-But only when they are about to die do they realize how distant these things are from them, how weak they are in the face of death, how easily they shatter, how lonely and helpless they are, with nowhere to turn.
-They realize that life cannot be bought with money or fame, that no matter how wealthy a person may be, no matter how lofty their position, all are equally poor and insignificant in the face of death.
-They realize that money cannot buy life, that fame cannot erase death, that neither money nor fame can lengthen a person’s life by a single minute, a single second.
+People spend their whole lives chasing after money and fame and gain; they treat these things as a lifeline, as their only means of support—as if possessing them would mean that they could live on and escape death.
+But only when they are about to die do they realize how far removed money, fame, and gain are from them, and, in the face of death, how weak and powerless they are, how vulnerable they are, and how lonely and helpless they are, with nowhere to turn.
+They realize that money or fame and gain cannot be traded for life, that no matter how wealthy a person may be, no matter how high their status, all are equally poor and insignificant in the face of death.
+They realize that money cannot buy life, that fame and gain cannot enable a person to escape death, that neither money nor fame and gain can lengthen a person’s life by a single minute, a single second.
 The more people feel this way, the more they yearn to keep on living; the more people feel this way, the more they dread the approach of death.
-Only at this point do they truly realize that their lives do not belong to them, are not theirs to control, and that one has no say over whether one lives or dies—that all of this lies outside of one’s control.
+Only at this point do they truly realize that their lives do not belong to them, are not theirs to control, and that one has no say over whether one lives or dies—it is beyond anyone’s control.

 —The Word, Vol. 2.
 On Knowing God.
 God Himself, the Unique III

 At the moment a person is born, one lonely soul begins its experience of life on earth, its experience of the Creator’s authority which the Creator has arranged for it.
 Needless to say, for the person—the soul—this is an excellent opportunity to gain knowledge of the Creator’s sovereignty, to come to know His authority and to experience it personally.
-People live their lives within the laws of fate laid out for them by the Creator, and for any rational person with a conscience, coming to terms, over the decades of their life, with the Creator’s sovereignty and coming to know His authority is not a difficult thing to do.
-Therefore, it should be very easy for every person to recognize, through their own life experiences over several decades, that all human fates are predestined, and it should be easy to grasp or to summarize what it means to be alive.
-As one embraces these life lessons, one will gradually come to understand where life comes from, to grasp what the heart truly needs, what will lead one to the true path of life, and what the mission and goal of a human life ought to be.
+People live their lives within the laws of fate laid out for them by the Creator, and for any person with conscience and reason, coming to terms, over the decades of their life, with the Creator’s sovereignty and coming to know His authority is not a difficult thing to do.
+Therefore, it should be very easy for every person to recognize, through their own life experiences over several decades, that all human fates are preordained, and it should be easy to perceive or to conclude what it means to be alive.
+As one affirms these life lessons, one will gradually come to understand where life comes from, to grasp what the heart truly needs, what will lead one to the true path of life, and what the mission and goal of a human life ought to be.
 One will gradually recognize that if one does not worship the Creator, if one does not surrender under His dominion, then when the time comes to confront death—when one’s soul is about to face the Creator once more—one’s heart will be filled with boundless dread and turmoil.
-If a person has been in the world for several decades yet has not understood where human life comes from nor recognized in whose palm human fate rests, then it is no wonder that they will not be able to face death calmly.
-A person who has gained, in their decades of experience of human life, knowledge of the Creator’s sovereignty is a person with a correct appreciation for the meaning and value of life.
-Such a person has a deep knowledge of life’s purpose, with real experience and understanding of the Creator’s sovereignty, and beyond that, is able to submit to the Creator’s authority.
+If a person has been in the world for several decades yet has not understood where human life comes from nor recognized in whose palm human fate rests, then it is no wonder that they cannot face death calmly.
+A person who has gained, in their decades of experience of human life, knowledge of the Creator’s sovereignty is a person with a pure comprehension for the meaning and value of life.
+Such a person has a deep knowledge of life’s purpose, with real appreciation and experience of the Creator’s sovereignty, and beyond that, is able to submit to the Creator’s authority.
 Such a person understands the meaning of the Creator’s creation of mankind, understands that man should worship the Creator, that everything man possesses comes from the Creator and will return to Him some day not far in the future.
-This kind of person understands that the Creator arranges man’s birth and has sovereignty over man’s death, and that both life and death are predestined by the Creator’s authority.
-So, when one truly grasps these things, one will naturally be able to face death calmly, to calmly lay aside all one’s worldly possessions, accept and submit happily to all that follows, and welcome the last life-juncture, arranged, as it is, by the Creator, rather than blindly dreading it and struggling against it.
-If one views life as an opportunity to experience the Creator’s sovereignty and come to know His authority, if one sees one’s life as a rare chance to fulfill one’s duty as a created human being and to complete one’s mission, then one will surely have the correct outlook on life, will surely live a life blessed and guided by the Creator, will surely walk in the light of the Creator, will surely know the Creator’s sovereignty, will surely surrender under His dominion, and surely become a witness to His miraculous deeds, a witness to His authority.
-Needless to say, such a person will surely be loved and accepted by the Creator, and only such a person can hold a calm attitude toward death and welcome life’s final juncture with joy.
-One person who obviously held this kind of attitude toward death is Job.
-Job was in a position to accept the final juncture of life happily, and having brought his life’s journey to a smooth conclusion and completed his mission in life, he returned to be at the Creator’s side.
+This kind of person understands that the Creator arranges man’s birth and has sovereignty over man’s death, and that both life and death are preordained by the Creator’s authority.
+So, when one truly grasps these things, one will naturally be able to calmly face death, to calmly let go of all one’s external things, to readily accept and submit to all that follows, and welcome the last life-juncture, arranged, as it is, by the Creator, rather than constantly dreading it and struggling against it.
+If one views one’s life as an opportunity to experience the Creator’s sovereignty and come to know His authority, if one sees one’s life as a rare chance to fulfill one’s duty as a created human being and to complete one’s mission, then one will surely have a correct outlook on life, will surely live under the Creator’s blessings and guidance, will surely walk in the light of the Creator, will surely know the Creator’s sovereignty, will surely surrender under His dominion, and surely become a witness to His miraculous deeds, a witness to His authority.
+Needless to say, such a person will surely be loved and accepted by the Creator, and only such a person can hold a calm attitude toward death and gladly welcome life’s final juncture.
+Obviously, Job held this kind of attitude toward death.
+He satisfied the conditions that enabled him to gladly accept the final juncture of life.
+He brought his life’s journey to a smooth conclusion and completed his mission in life, and then returned to be at the Creator’s side.

 —The Word, Vol. 2.
 On Knowing God.
 God Himself, the Unique III

 In the scriptures it is written about Job: “So Job died, being old and full of days” (Job 42:17).
 This means that when Job passed away, he had no regrets and felt no pain, but departed naturally from this world.
 As everyone knows, Job was a man who feared God and shunned evil while he was alive.
-His deeds were commended by God and memorialized by others, and his life may be said to have had worth and significance that exceeded all others’.
+His righteous deeds were approved of by God and remembered by others, and his life may be said to have had worth and significance that exceeded all others’.
 Job enjoyed God’s blessings and was called righteous by Him on earth, and he was also tried by God and tempted by Satan.
-He stood witness for God and deserved to be called a righteous person by Him.
+He stood firm in his witness for God and deserved to be called a righteous person by Him.
 In the decades after he was tried by God, he lived a life that was even more valuable, meaningful, grounded, and peaceful than before.
 Because of his righteous deeds, God tried him, and also because of his righteous deeds, God appeared to him and spoke to him directly.
-So, in the years after he was tried, Job understood and appreciated life’s value in a more concrete way, attained a deeper understanding of the Creator’s sovereignty, and gained a more precise and definite knowledge of how the Creator gives and takes away His blessings.
+So, in the years after he was tried, Job felt and personally experienced life’s value in a more concrete way, attained a deeper sense of the Creator’s sovereignty, and gained a more precise and definite knowledge of how the Creator gives and takes away His blessings.
 The Book of Job records that Jehovah God bestowed even greater blessings upon Job than He did before, putting Job in an even better position to know the Creator’s sovereignty and to face death calmly.
 So Job, when he grew old and faced death, certainly would not have been anxious about his property.
 He had no worries, nothing to regret, and of course did not fear death, for he spent all his life walking the way of fearing God and shunning evil.
-He had no reason to worry about his own end.
+He had no reason to worry about his own outcome.
 How many people today could act in all the ways Job did when he confronted his own death?
-Why is no one capable of maintaining such a simple outward bearing?
+Why is no one capable of achieving such a simple outward attitude?
 There is only one reason: Job lived his life in the subjective pursuit of belief, recognition, and submission to God’s sovereignty, and it was with this belief, recognition, and submission that he passed through the important junctures in life, lived out his last years, and greeted his life’s final juncture.
 Regardless of what Job experienced, his pursuits and goals in life were not painful, but happy.
-He was happy not only because of the blessings or commendation bestowed on him by the Creator, but more importantly, because of his pursuits and life goals, because of the growing knowledge and true understanding of the Creator’s sovereignty he attained through fearing God and shunning evil, and moreover, because of his personal experience, as a subject of the Creator’s sovereignty, of the wondrous deeds of God, and the tender yet unforgettable experiences and memories of man and God’s coexistence, acquaintance, and mutual understanding.
-Job was happy because of the comfort and joy that came from knowing the Creator’s intentions, and because of the fear that arose after seeing that He is great, wondrous, lovable, and faithful.
+He was happy not only because of the blessings or approval bestowed on him by the Creator, but more importantly, because of his pursuits and life goals, because of the growing knowledge and true personal experience of the Creator’s sovereignty he attained through fearing God and shunning evil, and moreover, because of his personal experience, as a subject of the Creator’s sovereignty, of the wondrous deeds of God, and his tender yet unforgettable experiences and memories of interacting with God, and of becoming acquainted with and getting to know God.
+Job was happy because of the comfort and joy that came from knowing the Creator’s intentions, and because of the God-fearing heart he developed after seeing that He is great, wondrous, lovable, and faithful.
 Job was able to face death without any suffering because he knew that, in dying, he would return to the Creator’s side.
-It was his pursuits and gains in life that allowed him to face death calmly, allowed him to face the prospect of the Creator taking back his life calmly, and moreover, allowed him to stand unsullied and free from care before the Creator.
+It was his pursuits and gains in life that allowed him to face death calmly, allowed him to face his life being taken back by the Creator calmly, and all the more allowed him to face the Creator unsullied and free from care.
 Can people nowadays achieve the kind of happiness that Job possessed?
 Do you have the conditions necessary to do so?
 Since people nowadays do have these conditions, why are they unable to live happily, as Job did?
 Why are they unable to escape the suffering of the fear of death?
 When facing death, some people urinate uncontrollably; others shiver, faint, lash out against Heaven and man alike; some even wail and weep.
 These are by no means natural reactions that occur suddenly when death draws near.
 People behave in these embarrassing ways mainly because, deep in their hearts, they fear death, because they do not have a clear knowledge and appreciation of God’s sovereignty and His arrangements, much less truly submit to them.
 People react in this way because they want nothing but to arrange and govern everything themselves, to control their own fates, their own lives and deaths.
 It is no wonder, therefore, that people are never able to escape the fear of death.

 —The Word, Vol. 2.
 On Knowing God.
 God Himself, the Unique III

-When one does not have clear knowledge and experience of God’s sovereignty and of His arrangements, one’s knowledge of fate and of death will necessarily be incoherent.
-People cannot see clearly that everything rests in God’s palm, do not realize that everything is subject to God’s control and sovereignty, do not recognize that man cannot cast off or escape such sovereignty.
-For this reason, when their time comes to face death, there is no end to their last words, worries, and regrets.
+When one does not have clear knowledge and experience of God’s sovereignty and of His arrangements, one’s knowledge of fate and of death is bound to be muddled.
+People cannot see clearly that everything rests in God’s palm, do not realize that everything is subject to God’s control and sovereignty, do not recognize that man cannot cast off or break free from such sovereignty.
+For this reason, when their time comes to face death, they always have endless last words, they always have worries, and they always have regrets.
 They are weighed down by so much baggage, so much reluctance, so much confusion.
 This causes them to fear death.
 For any person born into this world, birth is necessary and death inevitable; no one can rise above this course of things.
 If one wishes to depart from this world painlessly, if one wants to be able to face life’s final juncture with no reluctance or worry, the only way is to leave no regrets.
-And the only way to depart without regrets is to know the Creator’s sovereignty, to know His authority, and to submit to them.
-Only in this way can one stay far from human strife, from evil, from Satan’s bondage, and only in this way can one live a life like Job’s, guided and blessed by the Creator, a life that is free and liberated, a life with value and meaning, a life that is honest and openhearted.
+And the only way to depart without any regrets is to know the Creator’s sovereignty, to know His authority, and to submit to them.
+Only in this way can one stay far from human strife, from evil, from Satan’s bondage, and only in this way can one live a life like Job’s, guided and blessed by the Creator, a life that is free and liberated, a life with value and meaning, a life that is upright and openhearted.
 Only in this way can one submit, like Job, to the trials and deprivation of the Creator, to the Creator’s orchestrations and arrangements.
-Only in this way can one worship the Creator all one’s life and win His commendation, as Job did, and hear His voice, see Him appear.
+Only in this way can one, as Job did, worship the Creator all one’s life and win His approval, hear His actual voice, and see Him appear.
 Only in this way can one live and die happily, like Job, with no pain, no worry, no regrets.
-Only in this way can one live in light, like Job, and pass every one of life’s junctures in light, smoothly complete one’s journey in light, successfully complete one’s mission—to experience, learn, and come to know, as a created being, the Creator’s sovereignty—and pass away in the light, and for ever after stand at the Creator’s side as a created human being, commended by Him.
+Only in this way can one, as Job did, live in light, pass every one of life’s junctures in light, smoothly complete one’s journey in light, successfully complete one’s mission—to experience and come to know, as a created being, the Creator’s sovereignty—and pass away in the light, and thereafter stay at the Creator’s side as a created human being, approved of by Him.

 —The Word, Vol. 2.
 On Knowing God.
 God Himself, the Unique III